kyhau/docker-notebook/docker-dockerfile.md

                       # mounted volumes from native host or other containers

 ENTRYPOINT ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]
+                      # The command that any container instantiated on the image will execute on startup by
+                      # default, unless overridden when the container is started.
 ```

 1. There is no way to rebuild a Dockerfile from an existing image, although the 'history' option can be used to help
    see the commands that were run in building it.

 1. EVERY directive in a Dockerfile, when executed, will create a new image layer when building an image.

-1. The `ENTRYPOINT` directive in a Dockerfile will be the command that any container instantiated on the image will
- execute on startup by default, unless overridden when the container is started.

 1. Build cache is only used from images that have a local parent chain.